-The connection I make to stories is through a character, a word, a situation or picture that evokes an immediate attachment through familiarity.
+The connection I make to stories is through a character, a word, a situation or a picture that evokes an immediate attachment through familiarity.
 It is not my story, but there is something familiar – something I know or have experienced that forms an instant connection.

 When designing e-learning solutions we should not only use scenarios but extend this to personal stories.
 The webinar discussed how patients’ complaints and stories of being cared for were instrumental in allowing healthcare professionals to understand their experiences and so change the way they delivered care.
 By empathising with patients the healthcare professionals found a new motivation to change their way of working.

 Stories told – Try incorporating learners’ stories into e-learning